 She began volunteering at the PCFC in 2002, adding another 15 years as an RN to her professional resume.
 “Even though I am not renewing my RN license,” she added, “I hope I can still work with you at the clinic, helping with projects, or whatever.”
 Rachel, you are welcome any day of the week!

 Coincidentally, Bob is also a graduate of the UConn School of Nursing, Class of 2007.
 We shared this picture with UConn Professor E. Carol Polfroni, who does not know Rachel but remembers Bob very well.
 “This is such a great picture,” Carol said, “and a great story.
 I know you do wonderful things at the PCFC.
 I am so proud that our UConn alums contribute so much to your work!”

 Volunteers and Staff like Rachel and Bob make the PCFC a very special place and an important part of healthcare delivery in Greater Portland, Maine.
 Please consider a $25.00 donation to the PCFC to honor Rachel and Bob and support the ongoing mission of the clinic as part of our 25th Anniversary Celebration.
-You may donate online securely and safely by clicking here.
+You may donate online securely and safely by clicking anywhere in this paragraph.